You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 - I often bring this immersion blender with me and make my own smoothies in the morning.

 - Collagen powder for a burst of protein.
-Remove some from the tub and store in baggies for the trip.
+Remove some from the tub and store it in baggies for your trip.

 - Organic stevia packets – for a bit of sweetness (if you can tolerate stevia).

-Bring your own oatmeal.
-Vigilant Eats and Bob’s Redmill has a superfood instant organic oatmeal with no added sugar.
+- Bring your own oatmeal.
+Bob’s Red Mill has a superfood instant organic oatmeal with no added sugar.

-I personally don’t do sweet or overly “grainy” breakfasts (makes me lethargic and sleepy) so when I travel, I often get a bunch of things from a grocery and put it together on a plate.
-In this photo, you see arugula drizzled with an avocado dressing, smoked fish, sun dried tomatoes, olives and some kimchi.
+- I personally don’t do sweet or overly “grainy” breakfasts because it makes me lethargic and sleepy so when I travel, I often get a bunch of things from a grocery and put it together on a plate.
+In this photo, you see arugula drizzled with an avocado dressing, smoked fish, sun dried tomatoes, olives, and some kimchi.
 No need to cook anything!
 Just assemble on a plate.
 This is why getting a place with a kitchen or kitchenette can be a really good idea.

 5. Plan salads